pukhraj1002/regional_water_security/README.md

 # SOLUTION
 We will be using IOT Sensors for real time water analysis Detecting water quality and providing real-time analysis reports involve a combination of hardware and software components.

-Here is a general guide on how you can approach this:
+ThingSpeak Public Channel for sensor data: https://thingspeak.com/apps/matlab_visualizations/534649

 Hardware Components:-
 1. Sensors: Common parameters to measure include pH, turbidity, dissolved oxygen, conductivity, and various contaminants.
 Therefore we can use pH meters, turbidity sensors, dissolved oxygen sensors, and water quality testing strips.